Skip to content

 if (action == WrapperPlayClientInteractEntity.InteractAction.ATTACK) {

-// Find the Bukkit entity (WARNING: unsafe method!)
+// Find the Bukkit entity that was attacked (WARNING: unsafe method!)

 Entity entity = SpigotConversionUtil.getEntityById(null, entityID);